pace-thomson/UDP_Repeater_Service/README.md

 ## Overview

 This application was developed to solve a problem where multiple machines need to get the same UDP packets.
-It functions by listening for packets on a host machine, and then sending the payload of that packet out to a taget machine(s) using UDP Unicast, Multicast, or Broadcast.
+It functions by listening for packets on a host machine in promiscous mode to not disturb the packet's intended destination from receiving.
+It then sends the payload of that packet out to a taget machine(s) using UDP Unicast, Multicast, or Broadcast.
 It was built as a Windows Service backend that interacts with a GUI frontend for user interaction and system monitoring.
 Included in this repo is the installer for the application.

 <p align="center">
   <img src="./Images_For_README/UDP_Packet_Repeater_Flowchart.png" alt="Flowchart">